 Mise-en-scène represents your overarching goal as a filmmaker — your style, your personal artistry.

-Do some videos have this and others not?
-Oscar Wilde, in “The Picture of Dorian Gray” said, “There is no such thing as a moral or an immoral book.
-Books are well written, or badly written.
-That is all.”
-Mise-en-scène is like this, all movies have it, but in some it's very good and in others it's not very good and sometimes this matters, and sometimes it doesn't.
-A great deal of thought went into the mise-en-scène that makes up Lawrence of Arabia; camera angles, placement of actors and props were very carefully considered in each frame by director David Lean, cinematographer Freddie Young and a host of other people including costumers and stylists.
 Contrast this with a corporate fire safety video whose only duty is to inform office workers of how to properly evacuate a building in case of an emergency and to cost less than $400 to produce.
-In this case, the videographer may be considering some aspects of lighting and camera placement but most likely won't trade a static shot for a dolly shot simply because the dolly shot is more attractive.
-The mise-en-scène may be beautiful in one and pragmatic, or even ignored in the other, but they both have it.
+In this case, the videographer may be considering some aspects of lighting and camera placement but most likely won’t trade a static shot for a dolly shot simply because the dolly shot is more attractive.

 Your homework is to pay attention to the way all of these elements come together in movies and television you watch.
-Pick out scenes that speak to you and watch them several times so that you can deconstruct each of the elements and understand what they add to the final piece and how they work in concert with one another.
+Pick out scenes that speak to you.
+Watch them several times so that you can deconstruct each of the elements.
+You need to understand what they add to the final piece and how they work in concert with one another.
 Are there things you would do differently?
 Also, pay attention the next time you’re setting up a shot.
 What are you including, where are you including it and why?
 How does it help propel your story along?